Winter 2025/26: How Home Care Providers Can Strengthen Hospital Discharge Capacity

 📐 A Reusable 5-Part Answer Framework (Copy/Paste)

-1. Context: Demand peaks in winter; we provide rapid, safe discharge capacity aligned to virtual wards and D2A.
+1. Context: demand peaks in winter; we provide rapid, safe discharge capacity aligned to virtual wards and D2A.

-2. Approach: Single-front-door triage; 48-hour stabilisation; patch-based rotas; clinical escalation and eMAR; reablement orientation.
+2. Approach: single-front-door triage; 48-hour stabilisation; patch-based rotas; clinical escalation and eMAR; reablement orientation.

-3. Embedding: First-week audit; reflective supervision; incident loops; monthly continuity and step-down reviews.
+3. Embedding: first-week audit; reflective supervision; incident loops; monthly continuity and step-down reviews.

-4. Evidence: Referral-to-start median hours; first-72-hour checks; “known carer” rate; 30-day readmissions; % packages stepped down.
+4. Evidence: referral-to-start median hours; first-72-hour checks; “known carer” rate; 30-day readmissions; % stepped down.

-5. Assurance: Governance dashboard reviewed monthly; actions tracked to closure; lessons shared with teams and commissioners.
+5. Assurance: governance dashboard reviewed monthly; actions tracked to closure; lessons shared with teams and commissioners.

 🧮 Value Messaging Commissioners Recognise